Mantis: Lightweight Foundation Model for Time Series Classification: Proposed Method

 \subsection{Architecture}

-Below, we give details on the architecture of Mantis, which is an adaptation of the Vision Transformer (ViT, \mycite{dosovitskiy2021vit}) to the time series framework.
-The entire architecture is depicted in Figure \ref{fig:mantis-architecture}.
+In this section, we describe the architecture of Mantis, which adapts the Transformer architecture \citep{vaswani2017transformer} to time series data modality through a dedicated tokenization strategy.
+The full architecture is illustrated in Figure~\ref{fig:mantis-architecture}.
+We fix the number of tokens to 32, which implies that the input sequence length $t$ must be a multiple of 32.
+This design choice differs from approaches such as \citet{lin2024nutime} and \citet{goswami2024moment}, which instead fix the patch (token) length.
+However, fixing the number of tokens is preferable under computational constraints, as the self-attention mechanism scales quadratically with respect to the number of tokens.
+As a requirement, an input time series should be resized/padded to a certain length.
+By default, we resize all inputs to length 512.
+Further analysis of the impact of the interpolation length is provided in Section~\ref{App:Self-Ensembling}.

-\paragraph{Token Generator Unit.} The first step is to encode a time series into meaningful tokens, which are then passed to a transformer.
-Our token generation process consists of the following steps:
+\textbf{Token Generator Unit.\ } The first stage of the model encodes a raw time series into a set of meaningful tokens, which are subsequently processed by the Transformer.
+The token generation procedure consists of the following steps: \begin{itemize}[itemsep=-0.5pt, topsep=-0.5pt] \item[a.] \textit{Instance normalization.} For each time series instance, we subtract the mean and divide by the standard deviation computed across time steps.
+This normalization is implemented as part of the model architecture and applied during the forward pass.
+Note that for step d, we use the raw signal bypassing the normalization.

-\begin{itemize} \item[a.]
-Before encoding a time series, we perform instance-level normalization, as explained in Section \ref{sec:preprocessing}.
-We then split the time series into patches.
-While \citet{lin2024nutime} and \citet{Yuqietal-2023-PatchTST} directly split the time series into non-overlapping and overlapping patches, respectively, we achieve this by applying a single convolution layer followed by mean pooling to obtain 32 patches.
-We set the number of output channels in the convolution to 256, which means each patch represents 256 convolutional features.
+\item[b.] \textit{Patch extraction from the signal.} We extract patch-level representations by applying a single convolutional layer with a fixed kernel size, followed by mean pooling configured to produce 32 patches.
+The convolution outputs 256 channels, resulting in patch embeddings of dimension 256.

-\item[b.]
-Similarly, we generate patches for the time series differential, which is computed by taking the difference between two adjacent timestamps.
-The main idea behind the differential is to make the time series stationary, thus reducing the influence of trends.
-In Section \ref{sec:ablation-study}, we show that incorporating this feature improves the overall performance.
+\item[c.] \textit{Patch extraction from the first-order differential.} We apply the same patching procedure to the first-order temporal difference of the time series, computed as the difference between adjacent time steps.
+This differential representation encourages stationarity and reduces the influence of long-term trends.

-\item[c.]
-To preserve information about the original unit measurements, we split the raw time series observation (i.e., before instance normalization) into 32 non-overlapping patches, compute the mean and standard deviation for each patch, and encode them using the Multi-Scaled Scalar Encoder \citep{lin2024nutime}.
+\item[d.] \textit{Patch-wise statistics encoding.} To preserve information about the original measurement scale, we split the raw (unnormalized) time series into 32 non-overlapping patches.
+For each patch, we compute the mean and standard deviation and encode these statistics using the Multi-Scaled Scalar Encoder \citep{lin2024nutime}.